CFD Brokers with Deposit Protection

 What compensation am I entitled to if my FCA-regulated CFD broker goes bankrupt?

-If your FCA-regulated CFD broker becomes insolvent and cannot return your money or assets, you may be eligible for compensation through the Financial Services Compensation Scheme (FSCS).
-The FSCS can compensate up to £85,000 per person, per firm.
-Additionally, your funds should be held in segregated client accounts, which offer an extra layer of protection.
+If your FCA-regulated CFD broker becomes insolvent and cannot return your money or assets, you may be entitled to compensation through the Financial Services Compensation Scheme (FSCS).
+The FSCS can pay up to £85,000 per person, per firm.
+In addition, your funds should be held in segregated client accounts, which offer an extra layer of protection.

 Are there any fees associated with deposit protection in the UK?

-No, there are no fees for deposit protection.
-FCA-regulated brokers are required by law to comply with the FSCS and maintain segregated accounts.
+No. FCA-regulated brokers are required by law to participate in the FSCS and to maintain segregated accounts.
 This protection is automatic and comes at no additional cost to traders.

 How do I file a complaint against a CFD broker in the UK?

 Start by raising the issue directly with your broker.
-If it is not resolved within 8 weeks or you are unhappy with the response, you can reach out to the Financial Ombudsman Service (FOS), which offers free and independent dispute resolution.
-The FCA does not resolve individual disputes, but you can report misconduct or regulatory breaches via their consumer helpline or online reporting tool.
+If it is not resolved within eight weeks, or you are unhappy with the response, you can refer the matter to the Financial Ombudsman Service (FOS), which offers free and independent dispute resolution.
+While the FCA does not resolve individual disputes, you can report misconduct or regulatory breaches via its consumer helpline or online reporting tool.
 The FCA may take enforcement action against non-compliant firms.

 What are the advantages of trading CFDs with an FCA-regulated broker?

-Trading with an FCA-regulated broker offers several important protections, which include FSCS compensation up to £85,000, negative balance protection, segregated client accounts, strict leverage limits to control risk, and transparent disclosures and risk warnings.
+Trading with an FCA-regulated broker offers several important protections, including FSCS compensation up to £85,000, negative balance protection, segregated client accounts, strict leverage limits to control risk and transparent disclosures and risk warnings.

 What is negative balance protection?

-Negative balance protection means you cannot lose more money than what you have deposited in your trading account.
-It is a mandatory requirement for all FCA-regulated brokers offering CFDs to offer this safeguard to retail clients, ensuring that sharp market movements or leverage won’t leave you owing more than your initial investment.
+Negative balance protection means you cannot lose more money than you have deposited in your trading account.
+It is a mandatory requirement for all FCA-regulated brokers offering CFDs to provide this safeguard to retail clients, ensuring that sharp market movements or leverage will not leave you owing more than your initial investment.